IIT-EnergySystemModels/openTEPES/doc/md/Projects.md

   > It aims to develop an open toolbox populated with state-of-the-art models for analyzing long-term pathways to sustainable, secure, and competitive energy systems in Africa.
   > The Toolbox will build on EU projects like openENTRANCE, Plan4RES, and FocusAfrica, and will adapt and further develop open models in accordance with the African context and needs.
   > The models are scalable and can be applied to cities, industries, and countries.
-Furthermore, the main objective of OpenMod4Africa is capacity building among energy models in academia.
+Furthermore, the main objective of OpenMod4Africa is capacity building among energy modelers in academia.
   > Four African universities will be actively involved in adapting models and conducting two regional case studies.
 The additional capacity and the open Toolbox will enable the universities
-  > to train new generations of energy modelling experts for the energy industries in Africa.
+  > to train new generations of energy modeling experts for the energy industries in Africa.
-  > openTEPES is part of the Africa [open energy system modelling toolbox](https://africaenergymodels.net/), which is a suite of open and linked state-of-the-art open-source energy system models for Africa.
+  > openTEPES is part of the Africa [open energy system modeling toolbox](https://africaenergymodels.net/), which is a suite of open and linked state-of-the-art open-source energy system models for Africa.

 ```{image} ../img/OM4A.png
 :align: center